 Sustainable Business Administration

-The Sustainable Business Administration concentration will empower students to provide leadership in global business management, global marketing, supply chain management, and trade finance.
+The Sustainable Business Administration concentration will empower students to lead in global business management, global marketing, supply chain management and trade finance.

-- Acquire cutting-edge environmental thinking strategies that will providing the ability to make difficult environmental management decisions and effectively respond to environmental issues.
+- Acquire cutting-edge environmental thinking strategies that will provide the ability to make difficult environmental management decisions and effectively respond to environmental issues

-- Understand needs not met effectively by current business practices and in develop innovative, proactive, sustainable business strategies to address them.
+- Understand needs not met effectively by current business practices and develop innovative, proactive and sustainable business strategies to address them

 Learners will gain the knowledge and skills necessary to envision, design, and implement innovative, proactive, sustainable business practices in a variety of settings.